 No confirmation if this is something Google will introduce in the future.

 Update February 24, 2021: Data import for GA4 has been introduced.

 No confirmation if the Google Analytics data import will be on GA4.
 As of now, it’s a pain uploading custom data in Google Analytics 4.
 Uploading Facebook ads or Bing ads data into GA4 is not possible yet.

 There’s a demo account available for learning

 Google Analytics 4 has a demo account available for learning.
 The GA4 demo account is also linked with the Google Merchandise store.
 The demo account has data available within reach for those who want to learn how the new setup looks like.

-You learn more about the Google Analytics demo account here.
+Learn more about the Google Analytics demo account.